 The review process includes an examination of the presented documentation to determine the functional limitation resulting from the disability and how that limitation impacts the goals and standards of the program or course.

 Provisional accommodations may be offered in the interim, usually one semester, but a final determination of accommodations will not be made until the student’s documentation is complete.

 The following guidelines were developed to assist students in obtaining the information needed to evaluate their accommodation request.
-Questions may be addressed to the Lynch Office of Disability Services at (563) 588-7134.
+Questions may be addressed to the Lynch Learning Center at (563) 588-7134.

 Sources of Information:

 For high school students who received or are currently receiving special education services, the information requested may